skundlony/AnswerOrChallenge/README.md

 ## License

-This project is open-source and free to use under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open-source and free to use.